Mathics3/pymathics-hello/README.rst

 Test Mathics3 Module

 This is a Mathics3 Python Module showing the classic "Hello, World!"
-The purpose is to demonstrating how to write a Mathics3 Python Module which extends Mathics3 by adding a function but written in Python.
+The purpose is to demonstrate how to write a Mathics3 Python Module which extends Mathics3 by adding a function, but written in Python.

 You can also use this as a template to clone if you want to create your own Mathics3 Module.